Can You Coach a Team When You Don’t Know the Game?

 Imagine that group of 5th graders trying to progress with a coach who’d never played football and didn’t know the rules or understand the skills required.

 That describes many young companies!
 A leader who hasn’t been there, may not know the “rules” and doesn’t have the skills is trying to create a team to get to the goal line (if he knows where it is).
-The problems at Uber probably come to mind.
+The early problems at Uber probably come to mind or perhaps WeWork.
 Passion is required but not sufficient!

 As I watch the coaches working with these kids, they’re drilling fundamentals, not playing a full game.
 During a pass-rush drill, the head coach yells, “When the ball moves, you move!” before every play.
 He’s building fundamental skills before they move on to complex plays.

 Leaders who don’t know the fundamentals — such as communication, strategic thinking, team building, planning, accountability assurance and financial acumen — have three options.
 They can: (1) learn them quickly, (2) hire others who have them or (3) turn over the head-coaching job to someone else (or, I guess, continually finish last in their division to carry on the football analogy).